Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 There is more to Mykonos than insta-worthy windmills, upmarket shopping and crazy beach parties

-We drive through narrow, winding country lanes northwest of Ano Mera.
+In our rental car, we drive along narrow, winding country lanes northwest of Ano Mera.
 Thanks to MapsMe, we don’t get lost.
 You could even walk here from the village: it’s only 2.5 kilometres from the bus stop in Ano Mera.

 A big wooden sign over a driveway flanked by vines signals: we have arrived.
 It’s a beautiful, sunny October day.
 The temperature is just right.

 Upon arrival, we are greeted by Dimitra Asimomyti [LinkedIn].
-Her father Nikos, once an inspector for the Bank of Greece in Athens, invested his retirement, and a lot of passion and dedication to establish the farm and vineyard.
+Her father, Nikos, once an inspector for the Bank of Greece in Athens, invested his retirement savings, and a lot of passion and dedication to establish the farm and vineyard.
 Measuring a total of 11 acres, the farm is made up of land belonging to Nikos’ family and land leased off the Monastery of Panagia Tourliani / Ιερά Μονή Παναγιά η Τουρλιανή [Google Maps location] in Ano Mera.

 panagia tourliani monastery ano mera